JoeDurks94/be-nc-news/README.md

 # About this API

-This API is a reddit-style RESTful API that is to be used access appliction data programatically.
+This API is a reddit-style RESTful API that is used to access application data programmatically.
 It is to be visualised using a front end (which is currently in development).
 The API is there to mimic a real world backend service which a front end can be used in order to display the data held by the backend

 # Technology Used